baobabKoodaa/wedding-website/README.md

 See [https://attejamarianne.fi](https://attejamarianne.fi) for a demo, or clone this repo locally and run index.html.

 # Highlights
-1. Slick and fully __responsive__ design.
+- Slick and fully __responsive__ design.
-2. __RSVP feature__ which directly uploads data to a Google sheet.
+- __RSVP feature__ which directly uploads data to a Google sheet and emails you.
-3. __Receive email alerts__ when someone RSVPs.
-4. __Add to Calendar__ feature which supports four different calendars.
+- __Add to Calendar__ feature which supports four different calendars.
-5. Start and run the website __completely free__.
+- Start and run the website __completely free__.
 No hosting, backend server, or database required as you can use [GitHub pages](https://pages.github.com/) to host and Google sheets (with the help of Google scripts) to store rsvp data.

 # Feel free to fork this